bekk/bekk-christmas/post/opensource/up-for-grabs-1.md

 authors:
   - Mats Byrkjeland
 ---
 A patch file represents a change to a file and looks like a git diff.
 Patch files can be kept in source control, and the application of them can be automated in a postinstall script such as `npm postinstall`.
 The advantages of this is that you can persist some small changes to your dependencies without all the work of forking the repo, or waiting for the maintainers to release a new version.
-But use this strategy sparingly.
+But use this strategy sparingly, though!
 If the dependency gets an update, the patch might not work anymore and you might have to update it.
+Consider it a temporary workaround.

 ## Creating a patch file
 So, you’ve encountered a bug in your app.
 After some investigation you’ve found that the bug is located in code of the npm package `buggybug`, which your app is strongly dependent on.
 By editing the relevant file in the `node_modules/buggybug` directory, you fix the evil line of code.
 Great!
 But since `node_modules` is included in your `.gitignore` file, how do you let your teammates enjoy your fix as well?
 You decide to create a patch file.